Table of contents

-Dogs love to explore the garden, sniffing around plants and flowers or playing on the lawn.
-The colours, smells and space are irresistible for any breed that enjoys being outside especially on a summer’s day.
-Finding a nice bit of shade beneath a willow tree to cool down and relax.
+Dogs love exploring the Garden, sniffing plants and flowers or playing on the lawn.
+The colours, smell, and space are irresistible for any breed that enjoys being outside, especially on summer days—finding a nice shade beneath a willow tree to cool down and relax.

-Your garden may seem like an earthly paradise with its brightly coloured floral displays and exotic plants but it can also be a hellish underworld, full of hidden dangers.
-It is literally, a death trap for dogs.
+Your Garden may seem like an earthly paradise with its brightly coloured floral displays and exotic plants, but it can also be a hellish underworld full of hidden dangers.
+It is a death trap for dogs.

 The perils of plants

 We are talking about plants – toxic and non-toxic types.
-Always think about your dog when tending to your existing plants or introducing new varieties.
-Some plants are non-poisonous whereas others have toxic properties but either way they are hazardous for dogs.
+Always consider your dog when tending to your existing plants or introducing new varieties.
+Some plants are non-poisonous, whereas others have toxic properties, but they are hazardous for dogs.

-The effects range from mild to serious even fatal.
-They include allergies and sensitivities through to serious digestive and cardiac/respiratory disorders, paralysis, coma and death.
-These effects vary according to the type of plant eaten and the breed of dog.
+The effects range from mild to severe, even fatal.
+They include allergies and sensitivities to severe digestive and cardiac/respiratory disorders, paralysis, coma and death.
+These effects vary according to the type of plant eaten and the breed of the dog.

 - Lily of the Valley